Wide Reads

 3. 3

-Where do you see people in your workplace or family looking for technical loopholes to avoid real accountability?
+Where do you see people today using timing or technicalities to avoid moral responsibility?

 application • medium